-The growing area in Germany is named after the two rivers, in whose narrow valleys on the south-east and south-west slopes the terraced vineyards are situated.
-The vineyards cover 786 hectares of vines, which extend over three federal states.
-Over 90% of them are located in Saxony-Anhalt, the rest in Thuringia and only a few hectares in Werder an der Havel in the federal state of Brandenburg.
+The growing region in Germany is named after the two rivers in whose narrow valleys the terraced vineyards lie on the south-eastern and south-western slopes.
+The vineyards cover 786 hectares of vines, spread over three federal states.
+Over 90% of it is in Saxony-Anhalt, the rest in Thuringia and only a few hectares in Werder an der Havel in the state of Brandenburg.
 Viticulture has been practised here for over a thousand years.
 In a deed of gift from Emperor Otto III.
-(980-1002), a grandson of Charlemagne, to the Memleben monastery, this is already documented in writing in 998.
-Another document attests vineyards in the area of the Mansfeld Lakes as early as 973.
-1137 the Cistercians founded the monastery St. Mariae ad Portam (today's Landesweingut Kloster Pforta) and in 1154 they laid out the still existing Pfortenser Köppelberg.
-The old winegrowing tradition is attested to by a grape in the coat of arms of the city of Jena, where the Friedrich Schiller University was founded in 1554.
-At that time, the Thuringian vineyard area was about 10,000 hectares.
+(980-1002), a grandson of Charlemagne, to the Memleben monastery in 998.
+Another document attests to vineyards in the Mansfeld Lakes area as early as 973.
+In 1137, the Cistercians founded the monastery of St. Mariae ad Portam (today the Pforta Monastery State Winery) and in 1154 laid out the Köppelberg vineyard in Pfortens, which still exists today.
+The old wine-growing tradition is attested to by a grape in the coat of arms of the town of Jena, where the Friedrich Schiller University was founded in 1554.
+At that time, Thuringia's vineyard area was around 10,000 hectares.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark

 Diplom-Sommelier, Weinakademiker und Weinberater, Volders (Österreich)